Skip to Content

 There’s plenty to see and do on Bere, as you’ll discover here.
 The ferry to the island leaves from Castletownbere and takes around 15 minutes.

-Back on the south coast, Lamb’s Head marks the tip of the Beara Peninsula, although you can take a 10-minute trip to Dursey Island, the most westerly inhabited island in Cork.
+Continue down towards Lamb’s Head at the tip of the Beara Peninsula.
+From there, you can take a 10-minute trip to Dursey Island, the most westerly inhabited island in Cork.

 The village of Eyeries (just up along the coast from Allihies) is another gorgeous little village that’s worth dropping into.

-Set in a magnificent valley, this park delivers more breathtaking scenery, mountain paths with carved steps, tiny orchids, wildlife, lush meadows and an amazing waterfall cascade.
+Set in a magnificent valley, this park delivers more breathtaking scenery, mountain paths with carved steps, tiny orchids, wildlife, lush meadows and a waterfall cascade.

-Formed by glaciers over 70,000 years ago, this epic valley also has a trio of lakes including Inchaquin, Uragh and Clonee Lough, all fed by the waterfall.
+Formed by glaciers over 70,000 years ago, this often-missed valley also has a trio of lakes including Inchaquin, Uragh and Clonee Lough, all fed by the waterfall.

-Where to stay while exploring the Ring of Beara in Ireland
+Where to stay when doing the Ring of Beara Drive

 Where you stay while exploring the Ring of Beara route should be determined by 1, how much time you have and 2, what you plan on doing.